alexanderkohzm/profileprint-takehome/README.md

 This is Profile Print's register page

 **functional requirement (MVP)**
 A user needs to be able to register an account.
-To do so, the following basic criteria needs to be met
+I have listed out the criteria below.

 Crossed out points indicate that unit and integration tests have covered the test cases.

 In terms of strategy, I have prioritised the MVP and basic logic to ensure a valid account is created.
-There are certainly other cases (e.g. password too simple) that I have noticed but have not the time to implement
+There are other cases (e.g. password too simple) that I have noticed but have not the time to implement/ Other

 **Fields**